 Could there be a secret message hidden behind Holly flashing the peace sign?
 I never found out.
 That would be a fun mystery to unravel.
 But it was probably just a simple and clear message she wanted to give to viewers.

 In 1995 things continued to get ugly for Barker and The Price Is Right.
-You know, for a show whose main job is to showcase mop cleaner and ugly furniture there sure was a lot of drama going on behind the scenes!
+You know, for a show whose main job is to showcase oven cleaners and ugly furniture there sure was a lot of drama going on behind the scenes!

 Holly became the second Barker’s Beauty who would be ‘dismissed’ from The Price Is Right.
 The reason she was given for her dismissal was because she had gained fourteen pounds due to a prescription medication she was taking.
 When asked by the press why she was ‘dismissed’, Holly said her weight gain was given as the explanation.

 She believed, along with her weight gain, the reason she was given the boot was because she refused to support Barker during Parkinson’s lawsuit and didn’t go along with the stories he had instructed her to say.
 Holly did not want to go along with that and was subsequently escorted off the stage.

 Barker sued Holly for slander, but ended up dropping the suit.
 Barker was ordered to pay all of Holly’s legal bills.
 Then Holly countersued Barker for age, weight and medical discrimination, wrongful termination and malicious prosecution.